mstrieleman/Lex/README.md

-# Project-Three
+# lex
-A chat app for users looking to meet new friends.
+A chat app for young adults looking to meet new friends.